blefo/FSRLearning/README.md

-# FSRLeaning - Python Library
+# FSRLearning - Python Library

 [![Downloads](https://static.pepy.tech/badge/FSRLearning)](https://pepy.tech/project/FSRLearning)
 [![Downloads](https://static.pepy.tech/badge/FSRLearning/month)](https://pepy.tech/project/FSRLearning)

-FSRLeaning is a Python library for feature selection using reinforcement learning.
+FSRLearning is a Python library for feature selection using reinforcement learning.
 It's designed to be easy to use and efficient, particularly for selecting the most relevant features from a very large set.

 ## Installation